Scientific: Gaura lindheimeri

 Propagation: Seed, cutting.
 Can reseed in urban landscapes.

-Additional comments: Used all over United States as perennial border accent.
-Can take some neglect.
+Additional comments: Wand flower is used all over United States as perennial border accent.
+It will can take some neglect as long as it's watered and protected from the summer western sun.
 Flowers float above plant like small, dancing butterflies.
-Some people may be disappointed by wand flower's sparse form and the way it tends to spread in such an unruly manner.
+Some people may be disappointed by wand flower's sparse form and the way it tends to spread in such an informal and unruly manner.
+In Phoenix, this is a mesic landscape perennial.